alastairgarner/Masters_Thesis/thesis.md

 In their natural environment, *Drosophila* are preyed upon by parasitoid wasps [@Carton1986], like those of the *Chalcidoidea* and *Ichneumonoidea* superfamilies.
 The female wasp inserts its sharp ovipositior through the larval cuticle and lays an egg.
 The developing wasp larva then digests the host *Drosophila* from the inside out, eventually resulting in the pupation and eclosion of a juvenile wasp.
 This predatory behaviour confers a strong selective pressure on *Drosophila* [@Powell1997], which has lead to the evolution of strategies to counter this behaviour.
 The first of these is a cellular immune response that can destroy the wasp egg, preventing the development of wasp and thus also the death of the *Drosophila* larva [@Rizki1990].
 The other is a unique behavioural repertoire in which the *Drosophila* larva produces a stereotyped pattern of nocifensive behaviours.
 These consist of an initial C-shape bend, where the head and tail are simultaneously moved either to the left or right of the body axis [@Ohyama2013] ([@fig:repertoire]A), followed by a corkscrew-like 'roll' motion, in which the larva rotates around the anteroposterior axis [@Tracey2003] ([@fig:repertoire]B).
 Although these two locomotor modes may be subsequently repeated, escape behaviours are typically concluded by a bout of 'fast-crawling', where the animal crawls with an elevated frequency of peristalsis ([@fig:repertoire]C).
 The direction of a roll is dictated by the position at which the wasp ovipositor is inserted, such that the rotation of the larval body removes the ovipositor, preventing egg-laying [@Hwang2007].

-In laboratory conditions rolling behaviour can be readily elicited by activation of the class IV dendrite arborization (CIVda or MDIV) neurons [@Grueber2002;@Tracey2003], a class of nociceptive sensory neurons that respond to harsh mechanical stimulation [@Zhong2010], noxious temperatures [@Zhong2012] and strong UV light [@Xiang2010].
+In laboratory conditions rolling behaviour can be readily elicited by activation of the class IV dendrite arborisation (CIVda or MDIV) neurons [@Grueber2002;@Tracey2003], a class of nociceptive sensory neurons that respond to harsh mechanical stimulation [@Zhong2010], noxious temperatures [@Zhong2012] and strong UV light [@Xiang2010].